Take in Melbourne's attractions riding the east route sitting in the free City Circle Tram, Melbourne's heritage listed burgundy tram.

-If you are strapped for time then listed here are the top 5 attractions I suggest you visit using this option.
+If you are strapped for time, then listed here, are 5 top attractions that you just can't miss on exploring.

-There is no need to worry as another City Circle burgundy tram will be along to collect you once you have finished exploring.
+There is no need to worry about missing the next tram, as another special City Circle tram will be along soon, to collect you once you have finished exploring.

 Open now to the Public, this gaol was the place for the unfortunate hangings of 136 persons.

-The Notorious Bushranger Ned Kelly ended his life here at the end of the Hangman's Rope in 1880.
+The Notorious Bushranger Ned Kelly, ended his life here in 1880, at the end of the Hangman's Rope.

 Hop off the City Circle Tram East Loop Tour here and take a short stroll up to the new modern Melbourne Museum.